harry7557558/Graphics/fitting/boolean/tanh/README.md

 [rbf_3d_bunny.py](rbf_3d_bunny.py): Fits the bunny using RBF in 3D.
 Takes more than one hour to fit.
 Produces a loss lower than using trigonometric basis functions with a similar number of scalar weights, but I suspect it can do better when optimized using using genetic algorithm + mini-batch gradient descent.

 [sgd_test_1.py](sgd_test_1.py): Experiments with techniques to optimize the weights in fitting a bunny using trigonometric basis functions.
 SGD algorithms perform well on startup but stuck in a "valley."
 Stochastic CG and Newton-Raphson are unstable.
 This experiment isn't successful, but the Adam algorithm may be used for future tasks.

+[bfgs_test_1.py](bfgs_test_1.py): Copy SciPy BFGS code out and add some modifications so I can see the progress without using callback.